KlariceT/KlariceT/README.md

 -->
 I am currently a year 3 student in SMU pursuing a Bachelor's degree in Information System with a focus on dual tracks: Business Analytics && Digital Cloud Solutioning

-I have experience in both backend and frontend code for website developments,
+I have experience in both backend and frontend code for website developments; for project management, I have experience in using Github for code versioning, and using Jira to do project plannings and tracking.

-Here is a list of coding languages, database and softwares I know how to use, had applied in my school projects before:
+Here is a list of coding languages, database and softwares I know how to use, and had applied in my school projects before:
 - Java (Spring boot, OOP)
 - Python
 - PHP